 7. Hiring a driver

 Some travelers like to hire a car/driver for the day for sightseeing activities and getting around.
 You can hire them through your hotel or an Indian travel agent (I use travel agents a lot for my onward travel bookings).
 Cost runs approximately 1500 rupees per 8 hour day.

 Tip for Female Solo Travelers: Use the rideshare app Olacabs to book one.
 You can see where your driver is going and the route he is taking.
 If there is an emergency, the app will be a record and map where others might find you.

 At the time of writing, six cities have a metro system: Kolkata, Delhi, Bangalore, Mumbai, Chennai.
 My favorite metro system is Delhi; it’s expansive and just feels new.
 Kolkata is good but I wish it covered the airport and sprawled out just a little more.
 Mumbai was my least favorite; surprisingly, it didn’t feel like a metro as it did an actual train station with old cars.

-9. Train aka Indian Railways
+9. Indian Railways Train

 Trains are a popular form of transportation and ideal for long distance travel.
 There are day and overnight sleeper trains and you can choose the class/quality.
-A common complaint of travelers is that it is that the IRCTC does not allow you to book a seat with a foreign credit card.

 Recommended Essentials for India.
 Click to Shop.